MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleAnalytics.md

 | Function Reference Documentation | [GoogleAnalytics.Accounts](/powerquery-m/googleanalytics-accounts) |
 | | |

+> [!NOTE]
+> Starting near the end of June 2021, Google will be migrating away all authentication from embedded browser authentication flows.
+Due to this, you will need to update your Power BI version to June 2021 or later to support the new authentication flow.

 ## Prerequisites

 Before you can sign in to Google Analytics, you must have an Google Analytics account (username/password).